manish193/Chormimum_org-task/README.md

-# Progressive web-app task for chormium browser
+# Progressive web-app and chrome Extension task for chromium browser

 This is a progressive web-app with three pages initially -
 * System Data
 * System diagnostic manager
 * System state
+Two are interacting with each other.
+Extension is providing all the necessary Cpu Information for the web-app to render after every 30 second.

 ## Available Scripts